agrestio/agrest/UPGRADE-NOTES.md

 works the same way as before and requires no changes.

 ### (JAX-RS) Dependencies [#537](https://github.com/agrestio/agrest/issues/537)
-* All JAX-RS specific code is now moved to a new module - `agrest-jaxrs`.
+* All JAX-RS specific code is now moved to a new module - `agrest-jaxrs2`.
 It will need to be explicitly added to the application dependencies.
-* `agrest-openapi` got renamed to `agrest-jaxrs-openapi` and will require renaming in Maven pom.xml or Gradle scripts.
+* `agrest-openapi` got renamed to `agrest-jaxrs2-openapi` and will require renaming in Maven pom.xml or Gradle scripts.

 ### (JAX-RS) Starting the stack [#537](https://github.com/agrestio/agrest/issues/537)
-As JAX-RS is no longer a part of Agrest core, and comes from a separate module, Agrest runtime startup in a JAX-RS environment looks different:
+As JAX-RS is no longer a part of Agrest core, and comes from two separate modules (`agrest-jaxrs2` and `agrest-jaxrs3`), Agrest runtime startup in a JAX-RS environment looks different:
 ```java
 // assuming Agrest with JAX-RS and Cayenne